 Picking a Good 20 Gallon Fish Tank

-Before you select a 20 gallon fish tank for your home, think carefully about where you will locate the aquarium.
+Before you select a 20 gallon aqua one aquarium for your home, think carefully about where you will locate the aquarium.
 This will dictate the shape of tank that suits you best.
 Remember, you do not have to stick with traditional rectangular fish tanks.
 You can also select a tall fish tank to slot into a narrow gap.
 Some 20 gallon tanks are curved, which means you can have even more flexibility when selecting the perfect tank for your home.

 Both glass and acrylic 20 gallon fish tanks are available.
 Acrylic is a type of plastic that is much lighter than glass and can be used to make tanks in a much greater range of shapes compared to glass.
 The main disadvantage of acrylic is that it scratches easily, whereas glass resists scratching.
 Acrylic tanks are also typically more expensive than glass tanks.